Best Credit Cards in November 2024Articles

 AirlineWest Coast (LAX)East Coast (JFK)

-Note that JetBlue does not operate flights to Hawaii.
+Note that JetBlue doesn’t operate flights to Hawaii.
 Some segments will be operated by Hawaiian Airlines.

-The general number of award miles needed for a free international ticket in coach/economy cabin from New York to London ranges from 10,000 miles to 65,000 miles.
+The general number of award miles needed for a free international ticket in a coach/economy cabin from New York to London ranges from 20,000 miles to 325,800 miles.

-Tickets in business and first class start at 47,500 miles but can sometimes cost you in excess of 300,000 miles.
-First class awards are expensive as well, ranging from 70,000 miles to 345,000 miles one-way.
+Tickets in business and first class start at 35,000 miles, but can sometimes cost you in excess of 300,000 miles.
+First class awards are expensive as well, ranging from 60,000 miles to more than 500,000 miles one-way.

 International flights follow similar trends to what we observed with domestic mileage awards.
-That means some airlines priced based on the general region (Europe, South America, etc.) while others depended on the specific itinerary and date.
+This means that some airline prices are based on the general region (such as Europe or South America), while others depend on the specific itinerary and date.

-For the purposes of data collection, we examined the price of booking a flight between New York City (EWR/JFK) and London (LHR/LGW).
-Note that booking award travel to other parts of the world, including Asia, Africa and Australia, can be significantly higher for U.S. passengers.
+For the purposes of data collection, we examined the price of booking a flight between New York City (EWR/JFK/LGA) and London (LHR/LGW) in the table below.
+Note that booking award travel to other parts of the world — including Africa, Asia and Australia — can be significantly higher for U.S. passengers.

 AirlineCoach/EconomyBusiness classFirst class